matomo-org/developer-documentation/docs/media-analytics/reference.md

 of a media player, or an exotic media player which does not allow us to detect the title automatically, you can define a callback method to detect the title of a video or audio manually based on your own custom logic.
 You can find an example [in the FAQ](/guides/media-analytics/faq).

+### `setMaxTrackingTime(stopTrackingAfterXSeconds)`

+By default, Matomo will stop tracking a particular video once it has been tracked for 3 hours since the first tracking request of the video or audio.
+To record media longer or than this or stop tracking earlier, call this method.
+Recording videos longer than 3 hours may be useful if your users actually are engaging with your media for that long.
+Setting a lower value may be useful if you are seeing many viewed media in the visitor log for example if your media player is playing a playlist.

 ### `mediaType`

 The `mediaType` property defines constants that are useful when you track the usage of a [custom media player](/guides/media-analytics/custom-player)